Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ### Use Heroku Logs

 During local development on our own machines, when we ran `$ flask run`, the server's logs were output into our terminal.
-We could see the details about every HTTP request our server receives and every HTTP response it gives.
-We could also output for any errors.
+We could see the details about every HTTP request our server received and every HTTP response it returned.
+We could also see output for any errors.

-We can access the server logs of our Heroku app from the Heroku dashboard by finding the "More" menu and finding "View logs."
+We can access the server logs of our Heroku app from the Heroku dashboard by finding the "More" menu and selecting "View logs."

 ![Screenshot of the Heroku dashboard, focusing on the "More" menu, which lists the option to View logs](../assets/deployment/deployment_heroku-view-logs-menu.png)